K0F/OperatorOmikron/README.md

-Operator Omicron stands for variable in mathematical operator stmbol.
+Operator Omicron stands for variable in mathematical operator symbol.

 Omicron can be either "+", "−", "×", "÷" ...etc. so the variable is operation itself... and it prints out in all combinatorics something as following: